protometa/meteor-up/README.md

 ~~~

 By default, Meteor UP adds `CLUSTER_ENDPOINT_URL` to make [cluster](https://github.com/meteorhacks/cluster) deployment simple.
 But you can override it by defining it yourself.

-### Multiple Deployments

-Meteor Up supports multiple deployments to a single server.
-Meteor Up only does the deployment; if you need to configure subdomains, you need to manually setup a reverse proxy yourself.

-Let's assume, we need to deploy production and staging versions of the app to the same server.
-The production app runs on port 80 and the staging app runs on port 8000.

-We need to have two separate Meteor Up projects.
-For that, create two directories and initialize Meteor Up and add the necessary configurations.

-In the staging `mup.json`, add a field called `appName` with the value `staging`.
-You can add any name you prefer instead of `staging`.
-Since we are running our staging app on port 8000, add an environment variable called `PORT` with the value 8000.

-Now setup both projects and deploy as you need.

 ### SSL Support